srikrishnakolli/CV_Assignment1_Calibration/README.md

 ## Project Overview

-This project implements camera calibration using a checkerboard pattern from **calibdb.net** and develops a measurement system to calculate real-world dimensions of objects using perspective projection equations[web:13][web:15].
-The system converts pixel coordinates to physical measurements through the pinhole camera model[web:13][web:26].
+This project implements camera calibration using a checkerboard pattern from **calibdb.net** and develops a measurement system to calculate real-world dimensions of objects using perspective projection equations.
+The system converts pixel coordinates to physical measurements through the pinhole camera model.

 ---